guacsec/guac/README.md

 errors occurring when ingesting data.
 We appreciate it if you could create a [data quality issue](https://github.com/guacsec/guac/issues/new?assignees=&labels=bug%2C+data-sources%2C+data-quality&projects=&template=bug_report_ingestion.md&title=%5Bingestion%2Fdata-quality+issue%5D+FILL+THIS+IN) if you encounter any errors or bugs with ingestion.

+## GraphQL backends

+The following are [GraphQL backends](pkg/assembler/backends) that are implemented for GUAC.
+The backends are categorized into:

+1. Supported/Unsupported: Supported backends are those that will be maintained by the project.
+Unsupported backends are not actively maintained by the project but will accept community contributions.
+2. Complete/Incomplete: Complete backends support all mandatory GraphQL APIs.
+Incomplete backends support a subset of those APIs and may not be feature complete.
+3. Optimized: The backend has gone through a level of optimization to help improve performance.

+The enumerated backends are:
+- [inmem (supported, complete, optimized)](https://github.com/guacsec/guac/tree/main/pkg/assembler/backends/inmem): a non-persistent in-memory backend that doesn't require any additional infrastructure.
+Also acts as a conformance backend for API implementations.
+We recommend starting with this if you're just starting with GUAC!
+- [arangoDB (supported, incomplete, optimized)](https://github.com/guacsec/guac/tree/main/pkg/assembler/backends/arangodb): a persistent backend based on [ArangoDB](https://arangodb.com/)
+- [ent (supported, incomplete)](https://github.com/guacsec/guac/tree/main/pkg/assembler/backends/ent): a persistent backend based on [ent](https://entgo.io/) that can run on various SQL backends such as [PostgreSQL](https://www.postgresql.org/), [MySQL](https://www.mysql.com/) and [SQLite](https://www.sqlite.org/index.html).
+- [neo4j/openCypher (unsupported, incomplete)](https://github.com/guacsec/guac/tree/main/pkg/assembler/backends/neo4j): a persistent backend based on [neo4j](https://neo4j.com/) and [openCypher](https://opencypher.org/).
+This backend should work with any database that supported openCypher queries.

 ## Additional References